WIS-MICC-CellObservatory/PME_Kinetics/README.md

   + *AllSubfolders* - prompt the user to select a folder with subfoldrs of images, and process all images

 - Choos ethe proper file extension.
 For Nikin images, the file extension should be .d2
-- select Iastik location and Ilastik classifier
+- select ilastik location (ilastik.exe file from the folder where you installed ilastik) and Ilastik classifier (for example AutoContext_ForEmbryo4.ilp)
 - set parameters - see description above
 - click *OK*
-- use the quality-control files to careful inspect of results of all files, especially pay attention to PME signal segmentation and embryo segmentation.
-- Once the program is done running, check each image to make sure the ROI for each embryo that you want to use is correct.
+- Once the program is done running, use the quality-control output overlay files to careful inspect of results of **all** images, especially pay attention to PME signal segmentation and make sure the ROI for each embryo that you want to use is correct.
 - Manually correct embryos Rois if needed (see below) and Save the corrected Rois into FN_RoiSet_Manual.zip
 - if any manual correction was done, run the macro again, set *runMode* to be *Update* , This will use the manually corrected segmentation if this is available and the original automatic segmentation for all other embryos